ring-lang/ring/marketing/pwct/README.md

 We learned a lot of things from this generation based on feedback from thousands of developers all over the world.

-We used the first genertion (PWCT 1.9) to develop the Ring language Compiler and VM.
+We used the first generation (PWCT 1.9) to develop the Ring language Compiler and VM.

 # The First Generation